-Some people may choose to "bank" their speech with a computer or tape recorder for future use by recording certain words, phrases, or statements while speech is still clear.
-This is called message banking and messages you save in an electronic sound file can be used in the future on a tablet, laptop, and some communication devices.
-Banked messages will only be able to reproduce what you have recorded-in other words, if you record, "I need my glasses," your recorded voice will only utter that sentence.
+Some people may choose to "bank" their speech with a software program using a computer application or tape recorder for future use by recording certain words, phrases or statements while speech is still clear.
+This is called message banking and messages you save in an electronic sound file can be used in the future on a tablet, laptop and some communication devices.

+Banked messages will only be able to reproduce what you have recorded, in other words, if you record, "I need my glasses," your recorded voice will only utter that sentence in the same exact intonation and sound every time.
 With this method, only recorded messages will use the person's natural voice.
 It does not allow you to have free thought, meaning the process of typing a new message and using the device to produce audible messages in your own voice.
-Newly created messages will use the artificial voice of the speech-generating device (i.e., synthesized speech).
-Trying to think of messages that you may want to have in your own voice can be an overwhelming task.
-You can start by thinking of phrases or standard sayings that are your "trademark" or that would convey only a certain meaning in your own way, or by using family members' nicknames or very touching personal phrases such as, "I love you."
-There are documents available through your SLP, local ALS Association, or internet sites that also provide suggestions and guidance regarding message banking.
+Newly created messages will use the artificial voice of the speech generating device (i.e., synthesized speech).